Three-Day Watering Schedule Begins Today

 Airports: Administrative offices closed; Terminal, concessions, and airlines normal operations otherwise.

 Business License: Office closed.
-The Business Tax Web Renewal will be available for TOT (only) throughout the Martin Luther King Jr. Day holiday.
+The Business Tax Web Renewal will be available for TOT (only) and new business tax online application submittals will be available throughout the Memorial Day holiday.

 City Clerk’s Office: Closed.